buddhasystem/pc2s/server/documentation/about.md

     specific Monte Carlo campaign.
 * **Global Tag Map**
     * A simple object which helps manage which types of data (*"Tags"*, see below) are included in a particular Global Tag.
+The content of a *Global Tag* are managed by creation, deletion or modification of the relevant *Global Tag Map* objects.
 * **Tag**
     * This object is used to denote a particular type of data (e.g. EMCal calibrations etc) and also specify the time limit of these data validity, i.e. the expiry of validity.
 The name of the corresponding